royalbaswan/STATS_Mini_Project/README.md

 **Note:**
 * Perform all the Statistical analysis with 5% (Significance level).
-* Perform the test of normality and test of variance in the appropriate places.
+* Assume all the features are normally distributed and have equal variance.